 “In addition to proofing for grammatical errors, make sure you are not misspelling the reporter’s name in a pitch, using the wrong news source, or point blank including incorrect information to ensure you are taken seriously.” ~ Rachel Sprung

 5. Mass Pitching

 Some startups believe that volume outweighs quality when it comes to pitching and media lists.
 Technology has made it easier to send more pitches in less time.
 However, rather than taking the easy way out and doing mass pitching, it’s important to do your research and build a media list before you email anyone.
 An effective media list should adapt your news to different journalists through different story angles.

 Beyond using different story angles for different journalists, you should also include personal touches that make it clear that you wrote this pitch specifically for them.
 Personalizing your pitches makes a journalist feel special.
 You cannot do this if you go down the route of mass pitching.

 Lead times are very crucial; therefore, you should not do your media outreach on a whim.
 Sufficient preparations and a robust strategy are of much significance.
 It is worth stopping to evaluate your schedule before hitting the send button.

 “Journalists are extremely busy people whose professional lives are spent chasing one frantic deadline after another.
 But there are times when they are less busy, and those are the times you probably want to be reaching them.” ~ Conrad Egusa

-Journalists have due dates much like everybody else.
+Journalists have due dates, just like everybody else.
 It is crucial to provide advance scoops to publications with lengthy lead times or arrange a product launch that mirrors the publication dates of the media.

 7. The Title Lacks News